rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 ```

 By using a portal, we can distribute contents from within the `promised` component while still keeping the same structure.
-The `portal-target` slot can be used for placing a default tags which is very handy.
-Instead of using a plain tags, for other cases you might want to replace them with a shimmering loader which lets users know that something is being processed.
+The `portal-target` slot can be used for placing some default tags which is very handy.
+Instead of using a plain tags, for certain cases you might want to replace them with a shimmering loader which lets users know that something is being processed.

 ## Conclusion

-When I first learned about portal, it caused a paradigm shift in me.
-This is because I thought we could only manage our app by juggling structure with parent and child components relationship.
-With portal, we can eliminates that limitation which can expand more possibility to restructure our app without being restricted to the location of components or templates.
+Previously, I thought we could only manage an app by juggling structure with parent and child components relationship.
+Now with portal, we can eliminates that limitation which can expand more possibility to restructure our app without being restricted to the location of components or templates.